Octonica/ClickHouseClient/README.md

 ClickHouse .NET Core driver
 ===============

-This is implementation of .net core driver for ClickHouse in form of ADO.NET DbProvider Factory.
-It has support of all ADO.NET features (with some exlusions like transaction support).
+This is an implementation of .net core driver for ClickHouse in form of ADO.NET DbProvider Factory.
+It has the support of all ADO.NET features (with some exclusions like transaction support).

 ### Features
 * compression (send and recive)